wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 >In the future, I think there might be an opportunity to incorporate technology that I learned in mental health projects.

-When I was a Design & Technology instructor in high school, there were DIY projects for the student to make involving Arduino.
-Thus, I think is a potential to make my ‘Crisis / Hope Box’ idea more fun by programming it with Arduino.
+When I was working as a Design & Technology instructor in a high school, there were DIY projects where students craft involving Arduino.
+Thus, I could make my ‘Crisis / Hope Box’ idea more engaging by programming it with Arduino.
 There can be a display board that shows encouraging messages, a buzzer that goes off or makes music when somebody might be in distress, and so on.
-Potentially, there can be a panic button in which when it is pressed, it will automatically contact 3 important people that were pre-set.
-I will keep these ideas and see how they will evolve as time goes by.
+Potentially, there can also be a panic button where when it is pressed, it will automatically contact 3 important people that were pre-set.
+I will keep these ideas in mind and see how they will evolve as time goes by.

 ## Forensic Report